-When I started blogging over three years ago, I knew from the get-go I wanted to write about breast cancer and loss.
+When I started blogging, I knew from the get-go I wanted to write about breast cancer and loss.
 When my mother died from metastatic breast cancer, my life changed forever.
 Less than two years later when I was diagnosed with breast cancer myself, obviously things changed pretty darn dramatically again.

 I knew it wouldn’t be possible for me to write a blog about one of these things without also writing about the other.
 For many reasons the two were, and are, intricately intertwined.

-And this would have been the case even if my mother had died from something other than breast cancer.
-The loss of one’s mother is life-altering for most, no matter what the cause of death might be.
+This would have been the case had my mother died from something other than breast cancer.
+The loss of your mother is life-altering for most, no matter what the cause of death might be.